-- A. The College agrees to make available to all eligible employees group medical, dental, life, and other appropriate insurance programs consistent with the rules and regulations of the State Health Care Authority and as funded by the Legislature. - B. For purposes of Article 22.1, an eligible employee is defined as: - 1.
-Any employee who is scheduled to work at least half-time per month and expected to be employed for more than six (6) months.
-(WAC 182-12) - 2.
-Employees who are scheduled to work at least half-time but for less than six (6) months will become "eligible" effective the first day of the seventh (7th) month of employment.
-(WAC 182-12) - C. In the event of the inability of an eligible employee to work because of illness or a non-occupational accident, the College will continue the funded monthly medical, dental, and other insurance payments for eligible employees for a period of up to six (6) months for any month that the employee is in a pay status for at least eight (8) hours per month.
+- A. The College agrees to make available to all eligible employees group medical, dental, life, and other appropriate insurance programs consistent with the rules and regulations of the State Health Care Authority and as funded by the Legislature. - B. For purposes of Article 22.1, an employee is eligible for benefits if they are: - 1.
+Hired into a position in which they are expected to work at least 80 hours per month and - 2.
+For more than six consecutive months and - 3.
+Work at least eight hours each month to maintain eligibility. - C. In the event of the inability of an eligible employee to work because of illness or a non-occupational accident, the College will continue the funded monthly medical, dental, and other insurance payments for eligible employees for a period of up to six (6) months for any month that the employee is in a pay status for at least eight (8) hours per month.
 The employee may use any available leave, one (1) day per month as pay status for the purpose of keeping insurance benefits intact for this period.
 If the employee desires to continue the benefit of this health and dental plan beyond the six (6) months, they may do so by making the required payments to the Health Care Authority.
 In either event the employee must actually be incapacitated from work by such illness or non-occupational accident and shall, in fact, not be working elsewhere. - D. Any employee who is on authorized unpaid leave may continue their term life and accidental death plan via direct monthly payments to the State Health Care Authority.
 Employees on such leave must make written arrangements with Human Resources. - E. Any employee who is on layoff status shall be allowed to continue their participation in College medical and/or dental programs via direct monthly payments to the State Health Care Authority, to the extent provided by law.
 Such employees must make written arrangements with Human Resources. - F. Refer to the "Health Benefits Agreement by and between the State of Washington and the Coalition of Unions" on additional health care benefits and health care amounts.

-22.2 Supplemental Retirement Plans
+22.3 Supplemental Retirement Plans